joshhus/blockchain-sw-25/security.md

 ### API authentication
 {: #ibp-security-ibp-apis}

-In order to use the blockchain [APIs](https://cloud.ibm.com/apidocs/blockchain){: external} to create and manage network components, your application needs to be able to authenticate and connect to your network.  <blockchain-sw-213> See this topic on how to [Connect to your console using API keys](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-apis#console-icp-manage-api-key) for more details.</blockchain-sw-213>
+In order to use the blockchain [APIs](https://cloud.ibm.com/apidocs/blockchain){: external} to create and manage network components, your application needs to be able to authenticate and connect to your network.
+See this topic on how to [Connect to your console using API keys](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-v2-apis#console-icp-manage-api-key) for more details.

 ## Best practices for security on the customer Kubernetes cluster
 {: #ibp-security-Kubernetes}